zefoy/ngx-swiper-wrapper/README.md

 Simply replace the element that would oridinarily be passed to `Swiper` with the swiper component.

+**NOTE:** Component provides default elements for scroller, pagination, prevButton and nextButton which you can enable by setting the apropriate configuration to 'true' (or to default swiper class).
+If you want to use custom components then you need use custom classes or preferably use the directive.

 ```html
 <swiper [config]="config" (indexChange)="onIndexChange($event)">
   <div>